aboutcode-org/scancode.io-pipeline-glc_scan/docs/source/contribute/GSoC'21 Final Report.rst

 Developing a pipeline to run license detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- After developing the package, it was necessary to develop a pipeline that can be used to
+- After developing the package, it was necessary to integrate it into a pipeline that can be used
-  establish communication with ScanCode.io.
+  to execute the License Classifier from the ScanCode.io app.

 - The pipeline's task was to validate the output of the package and to handle the data transaction
   to ScanCode.io models.